sgmurphy/wordpress-plugins/eps-301-redirects/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Begin adding redirects in the Settings -> 301 Redirects menu item

+== Frequently Asked Questions ==

+= How to disable this plugin? =

+Just use standard Plugin overview page in WordPress admin section and deactivate it or rename plugin folder /wp-content/plugins/eps-301-redirects over FTP access.

+= Will it slow my site down? =

+No, it won't.
+It's only loaded on the pages it protects.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/eps-301-redirects)

 == Screenshots ==